ToshioCP/Gtk4-tutorial/src/sec15.src.md

 @@@

 - 1-10: `app_activate`.
+- 6: In this program, we traverse the widget hierarchy for the sake of simplicity.
+However, the most robust design is to extend GtkApplicationWindow and include a pointer to the notebook in its instance structure (e.g., win->nb).
 - 8-10: Creates a new page and shows the window.
 - 12-25: `app_open`.
 - 20-21: Creates notebook pages with files.
-- 22-23: If no page has created, maybe because of read error, then it creates an empty page.
+- 22-23: If no page has been created, maybe because of read error, then it creates an empty page.
 - 24: Shows the window.

 These codes have become really simple thanks to tfenotebook.c and tfetextview.c.